 Standing up too quickly

-A sudden drop in blood pressure, called a vasovagal response, can occur as a result of fear.
-This response can cause dizziness or even fainting.
+A sudden drop in blood pressure, called a vasovagal response, can result from fear.
+This response can cause dizziness or fainting.

 Every pregnancy is different.
 There is no standard timeline for pregnancy symptoms.